Terrenteller/Valheim-Plugins/README.md

 ### No Lossy Cooking Stations | [Settings](NoLossyCookingStations/NoLossyCookingStations.cs)

-Helps prevent cooking station network lag from eating your food by:
+Helps prevent cooking station and fermenter network lag from eating your food by:
-1. Forcefully taking network ownership of the cooking station
+1. Forcefully taking network ownership of the interactable object
 2. Limiting the rate at which items can be added
 3. Dumping overflow back into the world

-Also works with fermenters.
+Also works for "Smelter" interactables like blast furnaces and windmills.
+Clients which do not have this plugin will still benefit from it when the network owner of an interactable object does have this plguin.

 ### No Unarmed Combat | [Settings](NoUnarmedCombat/NoUnarmedCombat.cs)